 Are those truly the actions of a totally innocent victim, caught up in a type of vendetta, or a knee-jerk revenge against him, as Ms. Hewson appears to be alluding to?

 Especially as the examples I have posted here, predate his arrest by many months!

 It also raises the question as to why Ms. Hewson is now going to such lengths to defend somebody, who she herself claimed was ‘abusing’ her, and had collected examples of said abuse as screenshots – a few months previously?

-Which is a rather odd U-turn on Ms. Hewson’s part, would you agree?
+Which is a strange about-turn on Ms. Hewson’s part, would you agree?

 I shall end this with a small video compilation I put together last night, which contains but a small selection of the online harassment and threats that have been aimed at myself, and my family, over a four year period from the same source(s).